Jawz84/Blog/PowerShell Contributing.md

 Also note, if you run all tests, that's going to take some time.
 Good thing there is an easy way!

-In the base of the repository there is a module 'build.ps1', that has all kind of handy Cmdlets in it for this kind of thing.
+In the base of the repository there is a module `build.psm1`, that has all kinds of handy Cmdlets in it for this kind of thing.
 Load it like this:

 `Import-Module .\build.psm1`

 (If you want to know which tools are inside, use `Get-Command -Module build`)

-The very fist time, you need to set up a few things.
+The very first time, you need to set up a few things.
 To do that, run `Start-PsBootstrap` (may need sudo/adminstrative privileges, depending on your system.
 On a docker container, it needs the `-NoSudo` switch).